jooanasouza/jooanasouza/README.md

-oiii, eu sou a Joana, aluna do cepb da turma do 1B
+oiii, eu sou a Joana, aluna do Carmela Bortor da turma do 2B

   ##